BKTidswell/REU-resources/README.md

 ### Other Things To Do:

--   Learn how to use and code Ardunios
+-   Learn how to use and code Ardunios?